redrightreturning/Technical_and_UX_Writing/README.md

 ```
 ```
-Elliot has 12 years programming experience in: C, C++, Java, Javascript, Lua, Objective-C, Python, and Swift.
+Elliot has 12 years programming experience using: C, C++, Java, Javascript, Lua, Objective-C, Python, and Swift at various times.
 ```
 ----
 ### Résumé